It is the tax season once again. For working adults in Singapore, it is a time to do our part to contribute to national revenues.

 – NETS at any Singapore Post branch

 That’s it.
-Thank you for contributing to Singapore’s continued development.
+Give yourself a pat on the back for contributing to Singapore’s continued development.

 DollarsAndSense.sg aims to provide interesting, bite-sized and relevant financial articles.